-UGI Utilities directly owns and operates Gas Utility, a natural gas distribution utility business in eastern and central Pennsylvania and in a portion of one Maryland county.
+UGI Utilities, a wholly owned subsidiary of UGI, directly owns and operates Gas Utility, a natural gas distribution utility business in eastern and central Pennsylvania and in a portion of one Maryland county.
 Prior to the Utility Merger on October 1, 2018, Gas Utility also conducted operations through PNG and CPG.
 UGI Utilities also owns and operates Electric Utility, an electric distribution utility located in northeastern Pennsylvania.
 Gas Utility is subject to regulation by the PAPUC and the FERC and, with respect to a small service territory in one Maryland county, the MDPSC.
 Electric Utility is subject to regulation by the PAPUC and the FERC.